oh-qi-qi/genai-databricks-hackathon-2024/README.md

 * Sample queries:
    * "How many rooms are there and can you list all the rooms?"
    * "What is the path from FCC to Staircase?"
-   * "What are all accessible routes from the main entrance?"

 3. **Automated Compliance Checks**
    <div align="left">